School life - my recollections

 Mr Archer (pictured) - first half of year then Mr Holderway then Mr Pinker

-Redwood School opened in 1966 and initially I was in a very large class but sometime in the year the class was split with form two located in a prefab (temporary building) in the playing field.
+Redwood School opened in 1966.
+Initially I was in a very large class but sometime in the year the class was split with form two located in a prefab (temporary building) in the playing field.

 Mr Pinker was exceptionally gifted as a teacher, firm but fair and someone who had grown up on a farm.
 I am fairly sure he later became a priest, he would have made a good one.